by Christopher Zoukis

 The Supreme Court of Idaho held that prosecution of the defendant under a state statute that imposes a duty on anyone who discovers or has custody of a body to promptly notify authorities, based on the facts of this case, would violate the defendant’s Fifth Amendment privilege against self-incrimination.
 As such, the Court affirmed the district court’s decision to dismiss the charge.

 In late 2015, Kimberly Vezina died of an overdose at a residence well known for drug activity.
 Laura Akins and another person were ordered to dispose of the body at a lake house owned by Akins’ relative.
 Akins eventually dumped the body in the water, but it was discovered by fishermen about three weeks later.
 Investigators determined that Akins was involved with dumping the body and placed her under arrest.

 Akins was charged under I.C. § 19-4301A(3), failure to notify of a death.
 She moved for dismissal, arguing that her prosecution under the statute violated her Fifth Amendment privilege against self-incrimination.
 Following a hearing, the district court agreed with her, reasoning that compliance with the statute under these facts would effectively punish her for failing to incriminate herself.
-The court entered an order ...
+The court entered an order dismissing the ...

 by Betty Nelander